ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ##General design
 This section describes the ultimate and the current designs of the provided software.
 Note that the designs below are schematic only and the actual implementation might deviate.
 Yet, they are sufficient to reflect the overall structure of the software.

-Note that, the design of the system with text pre/post-processing is given at the very end of this section and is not reflected in the ultimate design diagram.
-The latter is done due to the fact that the text pre/post-processing, although an important part of the translation process, is currently considered to be an optional task.

-We first provide the ultimate design we are going to work for and then give some insights into the currently implemented version thereof.
+Further, in [The ultimate design](#the-ultimate-design) section, we first provide the ultimate design we are going to work for.
+Next, in [The current design](#the-current-design) section, we give some insights into the currently implemented version of the ultimate design.
+At last, in [The text processing](#the-text-processing) section we give several examples of the deployments with text pre/post-processing server(s).

 The designs were created using [Unified Modeling Language (UML)](http://www.uml.org/) with the help of the online UML tool called [UMLetino](http://www.umletino.com/).

 ###The ultimate design
 Consider the deployment diagram below.
 It shows the ultimate design we are aiming at.
+Note that, this design does not employ text pre/post-processing servers as this task, although an important part of the translation process, is currently considered to be optional.

 ![The ultimate deployment Image](./doc/models/deployment/deployment_ideal.png "The ultimate deployment")